Subjective Complexity Under Uncertainty: Applications

-The results presented here relating the $\siminf$ to plan features are the key to understanding inertia.
-In Online Appendix \ref{sec:MEUinsurance} I discuss how the predictions of the Cautious model in this setting relate to those of MEU.
-There is also significant evidence that inertia plays a major role in plan choice.
-Plan choice with Simple Bounds preferences and inertia is an interesting topic for future work.

-\subsection{The setting}
+\subsubsection{The setting}

-Consider an individual facing a bounded loss distribution on $\Omega = [0,\Bar{\omega}]$ with CDF $P$.
+Consider an individual facing a bounded loss distribution on $\Omega = [0,\Bar{\omega}]$ with absolutely continuous CDF $P$.
 The loss distribution will be fixed throughout.
 Let $w$ be the individual's endowment wealth.
 In autarky the ex-post wealth is $w-\omega$, where $\omega$ is the realized loss.
-Assume that $P$ is absolutely continuous.

 I do not consider here the choice of the contract by the insurer, only the valuation by the individual.
-The contracts that I consider will have the feature that the individual's ex-post wealth is decreasing in the realized loss.
-Recall that in this case $\siminf$ and $\simsup$ will be measurable with respect to $N$-element interval partitions, which I will describe by the cut-off states $t_0 = 0, t_1 \dots, t_N = \Bar{\omega}$.
+Say that a capacity-constrained individual \textit{over-reacts} (\textit{under-reacts}) to a change from one plan to another if the magnitude of the difference between their values for the two plans is greater (less) than that of a fully rational individual.